DexerTDP/articles/2025/Nostalgia - March.md

+# Nostalgia

-Nostalgia - An era most didn't know existed until a lawsuit ended it.
+_An era most didn't know existed until a lawsuit ended it._

-"On March 3, 2023, social media giant Meta sued Freenom in a Northern California court, alleging cybersquatting violations and trademark infringement.
-The lawsuit also seeks information about the identities of 20 different “John Does” — Freenom customers that Meta says have been particularly active in phishing attacks against Facebook, Instagram, and WhatsApp users." -Sued by Meta, Freenom Halts Domain Registrations – Krebs on Security. krebsonsecurity.com/2023/03/sued-by-meta-freenom-halts-domain-registrations/
+_"On March 3, 2023, social media giant Meta sued Freenom in a Northern California court, alleging cybersquatting violations and trademark infringement.
+The lawsuit also seeks information about the identities of 20 different “John Does” — Freenom customers that Meta says have been particularly active in phishing attacks against Facebook, Instagram, and WhatsApp users."_ -Sued by Meta, Freenom Halts Domain Registrations – Krebs on Security. krebsonsecurity.com/2023/03/sued-by-meta-freenom-halts-domain-registrations/

 That quote came from an article that I recently read about the fate of freenom which was somewhat sad, and a little unexpected but also at some point, it was going to end.
 Especially since by that point in 2023, the atmosphere of free domains, or "the free care package" as I call it is a lot more restrained as said compared to the early 2000s when it was rampant.
-From domains such as .tk and .co.cc being popularized to all of a sudden domains that not only endured poor reputation in internet security, blacklisted by Google and eventually both ceasing operations.
+From domains such as .tk and . co.cc being popularized to all of a sudden domains that not only endured poor reputation in internet security, blacklisted by Google and eventually both ceasing operations.
 With the understanding of how cybercrime grew came the inevitable decline of such services, which leads to the question...

 How will hackers, spammers, scammers,swapers and phishers adapt to change when "free" is no longer an option?

 The answer although obvious but the how? that's the question.

-The Domain foundation
+<ins>**The Domain Foundation**</ins>

 When it comes to the hacker culture, it's understood that its foundation did not start all behind on the computer screen but rather the small blue boxes to not pay extra to call long-distance lines.
 However, with the introduction of the internet to the public masses around the 1990s, many were in awe and also in wonder at how much the internet could be used to its fullest capabilities; which before was only a privilege of businesses and universities in the 1980s and government entities with DARPA program back in the 50s.
 That said, domains were no different.

 The first domain registrations were around the mid-1980s via the old saying of first come, first serve and believe it or not, free....

-"In 1985, the registration of domain names was free and unrestricted.
+_"In 1985, the registration of domain names was free and unrestricted.
 However, the process was more complicated than it is now, where you can buy a domain basically like you would order anything else online.
-In 1985, only those with ARPA access could register domains...." -Baltes, Lisa.
+In 1985, only those with ARPA access could register domains...."_ -Baltes, Lisa.
 “What Was the First Domain Name Ever Registered? - OnlyDomains Blog.”
 OnlyDomains Blog, 7 Feb.
 2024, www.onlydomains.com/blog/what-was-the-first-domain-name-ever-registered/.
 Accessed 11 Feb.
 2025.

 Domain management then was handled by an Non Profit called Internet Assigned Numbers Authority (IANA) in a centralized manner managed by Jon Postel; where the only thing you did to secure a domain was to contact him and ask for the domain.
 But like most things around this inital period while domains were restritive but it was also a flawed system due to in its lack of oversight.